 As you have opted to attend the course as an alternative to prosecution, work commitments will not be taken into consideration.
 It is expected that you will make arrangements with your employer or take leave to attend the course

 7. Where is the course held?

-The majority of our courses are held at our dedicated training venue at the Freedom Centre, 97 Preston Road, Hull, HU9 3QB; however, a limited number of places are available at the Ropewalk, Maltkiln Road, Barton-upon-Humber, North Lincolnshire, DN18 5JT.
+Courses are held at our dedicated training venues at the Freedom Centre, 97 Preston Road, Hull, HU9 3QB; and The Old Tile Works, Far Ings Road, Barton-upon-Humber, North Lincolnshire, DN18 5RF.

 Maps can be found on the main driver safety course page.